 Eating God is considered one of the four auspicious ‘gods’ in BaZi, with Direct Officer, Wealth, and Resource being the other three.
 To have a positively placed Eating God in your BaZi chart is a huge blessing.
 It represents abundance and the source of someone’s wealth, after all.
 If the Wealth Element happens to be a positive element in your chart, Eating God will take the chart quality up another level.

-We definitely don’t want Eating God to come under harm, knowing all the positive things that Eating God can represent, which is why Indirect Resource Harming Eating God is probably one of the most feared Broken Structures in BaZi, right next two Hurting Officer harming Direct Officer.
+We definitely don’t want Eating God to come under harm, knowing all the positive things that Eating God can represent, which is why Indirect Resource Harming Eating God is probably one of the most feared Broken Structures in BaZi, right next to Hurting Officer harming Direct Officer.

-At the end of the day, you’ll realise that a Broken Structure arises when the original Useful God of the chart can no longer be used.
+You’ll realise that a Broken Structure arises when the original Useful God of the chart can no longer be used.
 The priority now shifts to remedying the broken structure by alleviating the harm to the original Useful God.

 As long as you have a good grasp of the basics, identifying a Broken Structure is not tricky, and you will be able to assess the quality of a BaZi chart accurately soon enough.